alan-turing-institute/mogp-emulator/docs/methods/def/DefDynamic.rst

 within the plant, while forcing inputs may include the temperature, humidity and intensity of sunlight at a given time point.

-At time :math:`\strut t`, the simulator uses the time :math:`\strut t` value of its state vector, the fixed inputs and the time :math:`\strut t` values of the forcing inputs to compute the value of its state vector at time :math:`t+\Delta t` (where :math:`\Delta t` is the length of the simulator's time step).
+At time :math:`t`, the simulator uses the time :math:`t` value of its state vector, the fixed inputs and the time :math:`t` values of the forcing inputs to compute the value of its state vector at time :math:`t+\Delta t` (where :math:`\Delta t` is the length of the simulator's time step).
 It then repeats this process using the new state vector, the